Finance Department • (559) 324-2130

 The Tarpey area is a special water district that the City of Clovis supplies water to.
 There are two types of water customers in Tarpey, unmetered and metered.
 The unmetered customers are billed in advance for their water service and the amount is determined by the total consumption of water by unmetered customers in that area divided by the number of unmetered customers.
 If you and your neighbor don’t have a meter, your bills will be the same even though you might not have the same amount of people in your households or the same watering habits.
 Metered customers are billed for water the same as customers inside the city limits of Clovis.
 If you own a home in the Tarpey area and are interested in installing a water meter you can call (559) 324-2130 to find out more information.

 You can pay by phone or online through Paymentus.
 You can also pay for your utility bill at City Hall.
 If you are paying in person, you can come into City Hall to pay by cash, check, or credit card during the hours of 8:00 a.m. to 4:30 p.m.
-You can also drop your payment into any one of the two drop boxes located outside of City Hall.
+You can also drop your payment into any one of the three drop boxes located outside of City Hall.
 One is located in front of City Hall on Fifth Street at the curb and the other is located directly in back of City Hall on the sidewalk.
 Make sure you include the payment stub with your payment.
 If you don’t have the payment stub you can still drop your payment in the drop box if you have the account number or service address written on your check or money order.
 For your safety, please do not put cash in any of the drop boxes.
 Payments received in the drop box are given same day credit even if received after 4:30 p.m.
 For example: if a payment is due on Friday and you cannot make it to the Finance Department before 4:30 p.m., then you can drop your payment in the drop box anytime before the office opens on the next business day and your payment will not be late.

 You can easily start or stop service by filling out an online form (click here to Start or click here to Stop).
 You can also start or stop service 24/7 by calling (559) 324-2115 and choosing the option to start or stop service.
 If you are doing both you will need to make two phone calls to do so, one to start and one to stop service.